West Hill School

-West Hill School is a secondary academy, located in Stalybridge, Greater Manchester, England.
-Founded in 1927 as a school for only boys, the development in the Tameside borough has had multiple extensions and new buildings. included a new sports hall in 2004 (funded by the National Lottery), a new Resistant Materials/Religious education building in 2013 and a new English and Humanities block called The Hewitt Building in 2015, named in honour of Mr R.J.Hewitt, the school's former headteacher.
+West Hill School is an 11–16 boys secondary academy, located in Stalybridge, Greater Manchester, England.

+The school was founded in 1927 as a school for only boys, the development in the Tameside borough has had multiple extensions and new buildings. included a new sports hall in 2004 (funded by the National Lottery), a new Resistant Materials/Religious education building in 2013 and a new English and Humanities block called The Hewitt Building in 2015, named in honour of Mr R.J.Hewitt, the school's former headteacher.

 West Hill School is the second oldest school in the Tameside borough.

 History

 West Hill School was formally a home.
-Home was owned by one Harrison family which was headed by Thomas Harrison.
+This home was owned by the Harrison family, which was headed by Thomas Harrison.
 Thomas had four sons and one of them was named William Harrison.
 In 1922, William built West Hill and his brother Abel built Highfield House.

-Later in the year (1922), West Hill was purchased by the corporation.
+Later in 1922, West Hill was purchased by the corporation.
 On 24 March 1927, West Hill Council School (boys only school) was started with ten classrooms.

 It became a Specialist Science College in September 2004.
 On 1 August 2011, West Hill School officially gained academy status.

+Former pupils

 A notable former pupil is England U21 and Arsenal centre-back Rob Holding.
+His football shirt is on display in the assembly hall.

+Another notable former pupil is the newly elected MP for Windsor, Jack Rankin.